Frequently Asked Questions

 Q18: I donít see a way to complete a Form 8955-SSA or Schedule SSA in EFAST2.
 How do I file my SSA information with the Government?

 Form 8955-SSA, Annual Registration Statements for Deferred Vested Participants must instead be filed directly with the Internal Revenue Service.
 For information on how to submit an annual registration statement for deferred vested participants, see IRS Retirement Plans Community - Form 5500 Corner.

 Beginning with the 2009 plan year, the Form 5500 series does not include the Schedule SSA.
 Do not find a prior year Schedule SSA, fill it out and attach that to your 2009 Form 5500 filing!
 Do not attach a completed Form 8955-SSA to your Form 5500 filing!
 If you include a social security number on your annual return/report (such as appears on the old Schedule SSA) or in any of the attachments (including PDFs or other forms of attachments), your filing may be rejected.
-Because your filing, including any attachments, will be posted on the Internet, it must not contain any Schedule SSA information or social security numbers.
+Because your filing, including any attachments, will be posted on the Internet, it must not contain any Schedule SSA or Form 8955-SSA information or social security numbers.